JCoulter85/jc_web/README.md

 ## Build

+Run:

+- $ `ng build`

-Run `ng build` to build the project.
+This will build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.

 ## Running end-to-end tests

+Run:

+- $ `ng e2e`

-Run `ng e2e` to execute the end-to-end tests via [Protractor](http://www.protractortest.org/).
+This will execute the end-to-end tests via [Protractor](http://www.protractortest.org/).

 ## Further help

-To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).
+To get more help on the Angular CLI use:

+- $ `ng help`

+Or you can visit the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).